tulde23/dependous/Readme.md

     Assert.True(result.Metadata.Any());
 ```
 ##### Accessing Dependous scan results
-In some scenarios, you may want to inspect the collected dependcy metadata from a Dependous scan.
+In some scenarios, you may want to inspect the collected dependency metadata from a Dependous scan.
 ``` csharp
 var scanner     = DependencyScannerFactory.Create();
 var scanResult = scanner.Scan((f) => f.StartsWith("MyAssembly"),cb=>cb.PersistScanResults=true );